 i.
 “Even these inconsiderable and casual things are under thy continual notice.
 I cannot so much as take a seat, or leave it, without being marked by thee.”
 (Clarke)

 ii.
-VanGemeren points out that in the Hebrew grammar, You know (139:2) and You covered (139:13) the emphasis is on You.
+VanGemeren points out that when looking You know (Psalm 139:2) and You covered (Psalm 139:13) in the Hebrew grammar, the emphasis is on You.
 “This section continues the emphasis on divine involvement by an emphatic use of ‘you’.”

 i.
 “Divine knowledge is perfect, since not a single word is unknown, nay, not even an unspoken word, and each one is ‘altogether’ or wholly known.”
 (Spurgeon)

 ii.
 The fact that God knows every word on my tongue should affect my speech.
-Those who claim to be disciples of Jesus Christ yet have little care for profanity or impurity of speech should remember that God hears and knows every word.
+Those who claim to be disciples of Jesus Christ, yet use profanity or impurity of speech, should remember that God hears and knows every word.

 d.
 You have hedged me behind and before: The normal sense of a hedge in the Bible is of a protective barrier.
 God hedged David on every side, so that nothing could come to David unless it first passed through God’s permission.
 What was true for David is true for all who trust in the LORD.

 i.
 It can be very uncomfortable to know that you are always being watched.
 We may get nervous if we see video cameras monitoring us at all times.
-Yet our unease is based in the fact that we doubt the good intentions or good will of those who watch us.
-The child is comforted that a loving parent watches over them; when we are confident in the love and care of God our Father, His constant knowledge of us is a comfort, not a curse.
+Yet our unease is based on the fact that we doubt the good intentions or good will of those who watch us.
+The child is comforted that a loving parent watches over him; when we are confident in the love and care of God our Father, His constant knowledge of us is a comfort rather than a curse.

 e.
-And laid Your hand upon me: As with the hedge mentioned in the previous line, this was an expression of God’s love and care for David.
+And laid Your hand upon me: As with the hedge, this was an expression of God’s love and care for David.
 This was not the hand of oppression, but the hand of grace.

 i.
 “This statement of omniscience is characteristically vivid and concrete: not formulated as a doctrine but, as befits a psalm, confessed in adoration.
 This divine knowledge is not merely comprehensive, like that of some receptor that misses nothing, capturing everything alike.
 It is personal and active.”
 (Kidner)

 f.
-Such knowledge is too wonderful for me: David understood that God knew him better than he knew himself.
-This is a wonderful and humble place to be.
-We sometimes reject what God and His word says about us and our condition; we should recognize that He knows us better than we know ourselves.
+Such knowledge is too wonderful for me: David understood that God knew him better than he knew himself, a wonderful and humble place to be.
+We sometimes reject what God and His word say about us and our condition; we should recognize that He knows us better than we know ourselves.

 i.
 Too wonderful for me: “I cannot grasp it.
 I can hardly endure to think of it.
 The theme overwhelms me.
 I am amazed and astounded at it.
 Such knowledge not only surpasses my comprehension, but even my imagination.”
 (Spurgeon)